helium/HIP/00XX-linear-lockup-curve.md

 **4. Specify 3x landrush rules**

-Finally, in accordance with the veHNT implementation as currently under development by Helium Foundation, we specify operation rules for the special-case 3x “landrush” multiplier introduced to veHNT by HIP-70.
+Finally, per the veHNT implementation as currently under development by Helium Foundation, we specify operation rules for the special-case 3x “landrush” multiplier introduced to veHNT by HIP-70.

 The mechanics described here in terms of HNT and veHNT will apply equally to veMOBILE and veIOT when they are introduced.